Integrated IT Case Study: “Communications Are Key”

-The problem occurred in 2012.
-The device manufacturer learned, without advance warning from their IT supplier at the time, that the power supply driving one of their flagship products for pathology labs was soon to reach its end of life.
+The problem occurred in 2012 when the device manufacturer learned, without advance warning from their IT supplier, that the power supply driving one of their flagship products for pathology labs would reach its end of life.
 Worse, the replacement power supply, as it turned out, was incompatible with the overall device.

-The device maker had no easy way out of this hole.
+The device maker had no easy way out of this jam.
 They special-ordered renewed production of the discontinued power supply from the OEM in China.
-But three months passed before they could get their hands back onto the needed component.
+But three months passed before the new component arrived.
 In the meantime, the device manufacturer was unable to ship their market-leading product.

-Since then, the device company has shifted the supply of their integrated IT for this prime product platform to Dynamic Computer Corporation, the Farmington Hills, Michigan-based IT solutions provider.
-Dynamic specializes in end-to-end IT lifecycle management for medical device manufacturers.
-From project management through process automation, Dynamic works tightly with device makers to be sure that their products’ critical hardware and software components keep working right for life.
+Since then, the device company has shifted their integrated IT supply for this prime product platform to Dynamic Computer Corporation.
+We specialize in end-to-end IT lifecycle management for medical device manufacturers.
+From project management to process automation, Dynamic works closely with device manufacturers to ensure sure that their products’ critical hardware and software components have long lifecycles.

 Ensuring IT Availability

-In other ways, Dynamic’s approach to IT lifecycle management is even more proactive.
-Now, for all product platforms, the device maker gets ample warning when an essential piece of IT is to go EOL.
-Dynamic then coordinates with the customer to place a strategic last-time buy.
+Now, for all product platforms, Dynamic provides ample warning when an essential piece of IT is to go EOL.
+We then coordinate with the customer to place a strategic last-time buy.
 Meanwhile, replacement products are thoroughly tested for compatibility.